Mikej81/xc-app-services-tf/README.md

 # xc-app-services-tf

-## Example(s) of deploying Application (Security) Services in F5 XC using Terraform
+## Example(s) of deploying Application (Security) Services in F5 XC with Venafi integration for LB Cert/Key

-This repo demonstrates many of the security service configurations as well as examples of how to replace iRules in XC using Service Policies and L7 Routes.
+This repo demonstrates several of the following; security service configurations, examples of how to replace iRules in XC using Service Policies and L7 Routes, Venafi integration.

 - HTTP Load Balancer
   - IP Reputation
   - Dataguard
   - Source IP Stickiness
-- TCP Load Balancer
-  - SSH Load Balancer
-  - Source IP Stickiness
-- UDP Load Balancer
-  - DNS Load Balancer
+  - Venafi Cert/Key
 - WAAP / WAF
   - Blocking
   - Default Detection